imrankuruvitta/training_pytest/README.md

 # training_pytest
-this is ment for pyetst traing with api
+this is meant for pytest with api